devil1cal/Random_Quote_Machine/README.md

 - 🌱 İt is a simple quote machine with cats, created on CodeSandbox for freecode front end development libraries certification.
-- 💬 Online show case link is <a href="https://qbg1dq.csb.app/" > here<a/>
+- 💬 Online show case link is <a href="https://qbg1dq.csb.app/" target="_blank"> here<a/>

 # Overview
 - 🚧 Creating quote machine with cute cats.
-I used 2 different api services for this small project. <a href="https://documenter.getpostman.com/view/5578104/RWgqUxxh">The cat api</a> for the cute cats and <a href="https://github.com/lukePeavey/quotable">Quotable</a> for quotes.
+I used 2 different api services for this small project. <a href="https://documenter.getpostman.com/view/5578104/RWgqUxxh" target="_blank">The cat api</a> for the cute cats and <a href="https://github.com/lukePeavey/quotable" target="_blank">Quotable</a> for quotes.
 My main objection was seeing cute cats with different quotes and having little bit fun or smile put people faces when see it :)

 # Task List